thedynamiclinker/we/Documentation/advanced/religion/for/FOLLOWME.md

 ![[yue-tu.jpg]]

 Down the Rabbit Whole. (phrase).
-- Self-explanatory
+1. Self-explanatory.
-- and discouraged.
+2. And discouraged.

 ---